Skip to main content

 4. Run jobs locally:

-• List metadata: node build/backend/jobs/scheduler.js --list
+• List metadata: bun build/backend/jobs/scheduler.js --list

-• Run once: node build/backend/jobs/scheduler.js --job nightly
+• Run once: bun build/backend/jobs/scheduler.js --job nightly

-• Simple watcher: node build/backend/jobs/scheduler.js --watch
+• Simple watcher: bun build/backend/jobs/scheduler.js --watch

-• Direct execution: node build/backend/jobs/<name>/index.js
+• Direct execution: bun build/backend/jobs/<name>/index.js

 5. Inspect the manifest to confirm the job metadata:

-• webstir backend-inspect
+• webstir backend-inspect --workspace "$PWD"

 Implement the job